MoneySavingExpert.com homepage

 MSE perk analysis: The highest value is Paramount+, just, at £20.97.
 Add 12 hot drinks, and the value increases to about £40.

-See our full Confused perk analysis.
+See our full .

 Then, to boost chances of finding a cheap quote further, try...

-Gocompare – a big comparison site which currently gives £250 'free' excess cover with every purchase.
+A big comparison site which currently gives £250 'free' excess cover with every purchase.

 Struggling to find (affordable) cover?

-If no or few insurers are quoting on the sites above, or premiums are coming back too high, consider enlisting the help of a broker.
+If no or few insurers are quoting on the sites above, or quotes are coming back too high, consider enlisting the help of a broker.
 Search the British Insurance Brokers' Association website to find someone who can help.

 Check whether it's suitable .
 If you want "free car hire" while your car is being fixed, is it included?